davidB/scalacs/README.md

 * includes : filter to select file to compile into sourceDirs(optional)
 * excludes : filter to select file to not compile into sourceDirs(optional)
 * targetDir : place where to put generated .class
-* classpath : list of path (directory/jar) need to compile files from sourceDirs
+* classpath : list of path (directory/jar) needed to compile files from sourceDirs
 * exported : the path of the jar/directory used by other project to reference the current project (optional)
 * args : list of additional args to pass to the scalac compiler, could be ignored (depends of the backend)! (optional)